JonathanNevarez/JonathanNevarez/README.md

 ## Current Focus

 - Software and web development
 - Progressive Web Applications (PWA)
-- Backend with Node.js and Express
 - Database design and architecture
 - Professional growth as an IT engineer